Qatar travel advice

 You can expect fines, imprisonment or seizure of such funds if you fail to comply with these rules.

 High levels of humidity and severe heat occur from June to September.

-For emergency assistance after hours, call the Embassy of Canada in Kuwait City, Kuwait, and follow the instructions.
-You may also call the Emergency Watch and Response Centre in Ottawa at 613-996-8885.
+For emergency consular assistance, call the Embassy of Canada in Doha and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.